Walking: Trim your waistline, improve your health

 - Make walking enjoyable.
 If you don't like walking alone, ask a friend or neighbor to join you.
 If you're energized by groups, join a health club or walking group.
 You might like listening to music while you walk.

 - Vary your routine.
 If you walk outdoors, plan several different routes for variety.
+If you often walk in your neighborhood, consider walking somewhere new, such as a city or state park.
+Try taking routes with hills or stairs as you become used to walking more.
+Or walk faster for a few minutes and then slow down for a few minutes and repeat the cycle.
 If you're walking alone, tell someone which route you're taking.
 Walk in safe, well-lit locations.

 - Take missed days in stride.
 If you find yourself skipping your daily walks, don't give up.
 Remind yourself how good you feel when you include physical activity in your daily routine, and then get back on track.